afaryy/terraform-aws/README.md

 # Thanks
 * Thank my mentor Senior Cloud Engineer [Eric Ho](hbwork@gmail.com) very much.
 Thanks for contributing for the [To-do-list](./00-To-do-list) summarised and abstracted from real projects and directing me to deliver the tasks.

 * Thank [DevOps Academy](https://github.com/devopsacademyau) very much.
-Four tasks of [DA-iac-01to04](.\DA-iac) come from my answers for some labs of Infrastructure As Code on DevOps Academy.
+Four tasks of [DA-iac-01to04](.\DA-iac) come from my practices for some hands-on labs of Infrastructure As Code on DevOps Academy.